pivotal-cf/docs-pks/nsxt-mgmt-lb.hbs.md

 <p class="note"><strong>Note:</strong> The load balancer VIP load balances traffic to all NSX Manager instances in round robin fashion.
 A Cluster HA VIP, on the other hand, only sends traffic one of the NSX Manager instances that is mapped to the Cluster IP VIP; the other NSX Manager instances do not receive any traffic.</p>

 For scalability, deploy a load balancer in front of the NSX Manager nodes.
 When provisioning the load balancer, you configure a virtual server on the load balancer, and associate a virtual IP address with the virtual server.
-This load balancer VIP can be used as the entry-point for TKGI- and NCP-related API requests on the NSX Control Plane.
+This load balancer VIP can be used as the entry-point for {{ vars.product_short }}- and NCP-related API requests on the NSX Control Plane.
 The virtual server includes a member pool where all NSX Management Cluster nodes belong.
 Additionally, health monitoring is enabled for the member pool to quickly and efficiently address potential node failures detected among the NSX Management Cluster.

 ##<a id='provision'></a> Provision the NSX Load Balancer for the Management Cluster